swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-bentoml.md

 The experiment now uses BentoML to save and load the model.
 The resulting model is saved in the `model` folder and is automatically tracked by DVC.
-The model is then uploaded to the remote storage bucket.
+The model is then uploaded to the remote storage bucket when pushing the changes to DVC as well.

 You can check the models stored in the model store with the following command: